Symptoms, Diagnosis, Treatment & Management

 Primary Immunodeficiency Disease Treatment & Management

 Research in primary immunodefeciency is making great strides, improving treatment options and enhancing the quality of life for most people with these complex conditions.
+Treatment options are targeted toward the specific immune defects and can include transplantation (bone marrow, stem cell, thymus), immunoglobulin (antibody) replacement, preventative antibiotics and strategies to manage autoimmune disease.
+Gene therapy has been successful in specific types of PIDD.

 If you or your child have symptoms of these sometimes critical conditions, you want the best care available.
 An allergist / immunologist or a clinical immunologist has specialized training and expertise to accurately diagnose and coordinate a treatment plan for PIDD.